Mushrifah/Virtual-Hackathon/README.md

 ## 2. Where is it?
 The dataset and the commits will be made on Kaggle on the [SPAIC HACKATHON](https://www.kaggle.com/spaics) Organization page.
 If you aren't used to Kaggle Kernels this is the perfect occasion to start learning.
+(Datasets will be added on this page before the hackathon begins)

 ## 3. How to participate?